se2p/ScratchLog/README.md

 - Change the *saml.extraction.value* string if needed.
 - Change the *saml.metadata* string to the path at which the IdP's metadata file is located.
 - Change the *saml.idp* string to the name of the IdP.
-- Change the *saml.entity* string to the address at which Scratch1984 will be available.
+- Change the *saml.entity* string to the address at which ScratchLog will be available.
 - Change the *saml.certificate* and *saml.key* strings to the paths at which the server certificate and the key file are available.